 Why Community Composting?

 Community composting sites vary in size, mission, staff and financing.
-Oftentimes community composting sites are established at community gardens, farms, schools, transfer stations, businesses, institutions and other locations.
-These sites can be managed by volunteers, community groups, social enterprises or local governments.
+They can be community gardens, farms, schools, transfer stations, businesses, institutions and other locations.
+These sites might be managed by volunteers, community groups, social enterprises or local governments.

 Although sites may vary, the value of community sites are universal:

 - Promotes community empowerment

 - Produces greener neighborhoods and improves local soil quality